 It is clear from many factors that the story of Scripture is about one single race and its struggles against both moral and racial corruption at the hands of evil.
 Here I will not discuss the origination of this struggle at any length as I have undertaken that endeavour elsewhere.

 ‘Adam: The Patriarch of One Race’

-‘The Origins of the Serpent Seed’
+‘A Brood of Vipers: the Serpent Seed’

 My purpose here will be to point out and explain some of the instances in Scripture where we recieve instruction and information regarding our obligation to our Father to remain separate from the other races so that we may remain in his image.

 It is obvious from many passages of Scripture that the ideal is to marry someone of one’s own race and ethnic kindred.
 This is exemplified by the fathers as seen in Genesis 24 where we read that Abraham desires for Isaac to marry a woman of his own tribe.

 “1And Abraam was old, advanced in days, and the Lord blessed Abraam in all things.
 2And Abraam said to his servant the elder of his house, who had rule over all his possessions, Put thy hand under my thigh, 3and I will adjure thee by the Lord the God of heaven, and the God of the earth, that thou take not a wife for my son Isaac from the daughters of the Chananites, with whom I dwell, in the midst of them.
 4But thou shalt go instead to my country, where I was born, and to my tribe, and thou shalt take from thence a wife for my son Isaac.“

 Isaac’s son Esau would not follow in his father’s footsteps but rather would forsake his heritage and take wives of the mongrelized Canaanite tribes.